Sensible-Alternative Naturopathic Clinic

 • Environmental toxins affecting the thyroid gland, such as mercury (10), bromine, chlorine, fluoride, PCBs and others.
 According to new research presented at the American Thyroid Association meeting, "environmental factors account for about 30% of the risk for autoimmune thyroid disease".
 (11) Of concern are certain pharmaceutical medications, cigarette smoking, stress, selenium deficiency, pesticides, polychlorinated biphenyls (PCBs), and bisphenol A (BPA).

-If the condition is autoimmune, you need to correct immune function.
+You need to correct immune function.
 See Lara's article on autoimmune disease.

 Effective strategies for addressing the autoimmune aspect of Thyroid disease include: